Barkla Design. The Guthrie Theater.

 Bertolt Brecht.
 MOTHER COURAGE AND HER CHILDREN.
 Directed by Eugene Lion.

-Patricia Conolly and Ken Ruta.
+Patricia Conolly as Amanda and Ken Ruta as Elyot.

 Noel Coward.
 PRIVATE LIVES.
 Directed by Michael Langham.